Getting the Vietnam Visa online is easier than you may think.

 If you are going just once, not going in and out of the country and planning to stay for up to 30 days, go for the Vietnam Visa online.

-If you are hoping to go in and of the country multiple times (ie when you are on a longer trip around South East Asia) and / or would like to stay more than 30 days, you should apply for the Vietnam Visa On Arrival – you will need to fly via one of the 5 international airports where the Visa on arrival can be issued.
+If you are hoping to go in and of the country multiple times (ie when you are on a longer trip around South East Asia) and / or would like to stay for more than 30 days, you should apply for the Vietnam Visa On Arrival – you will need to fly via one of the 5 international airports where the this can be issued.

 Vietnam Visa Online Questions And Answers

-The Vietnam Visa online costs $25.00 USD.
-To this, you have to add a service fee depending on the processing option you pick.
+The Vietnam Visa online costs $25 USD.
+To this, you have to add a service fee for the processing, which is of $25 USD.

 For more information on the fees check out this page.

-The Vietnam Visa online is valid for 30 days since our arrival in the country.
+The visa is valid for 30 days since our arrival in the country.
 It is a single entry visa.
 You will be able to stay for a total of 30 days.

-Which nationalities are eligible to apply for a Vietnam Visa online?
+Which nationalities are eligible to apply for it?